 FTP is an excellent indicator, but other parameters should not be neglected for a complete monitoring of your performance:

-- Use a watch or bike computer:
+- Use of a watch or bike computer:

 - Record your sessions to analyze your power, cadence and speed.